 To support the University's work toward the Disability Standard a group of Senior Disability Champions have been appointed across key business areas, aligned to the themes covered in the Disability Standard:

-- Know-how - Chris Ennew and Rosie Drinkwater, Group Finance Director.
+- Learning and Development - Chris Ennew and Rosie Drinkwater, Group Finance Director.

-- Adjustments - Dr Hannah Friend, Director of Wellbeing & Safeguarding.
+- Workplace Adjustments - Dr Hannah Friend, Director of Wellbeing & Safeguarding.

 - Recruitment - Karen Terry Weymouth, HR Strategy Director.